MinaProtocol/mina/src/app/test_executive/README.md

 ```

 If you prefer, it is also idiomatic to just manually edit and execute the `mina-test-executive` line instead of exporting the env vars.

-#### `mina-test-executive` command line breakdown

-Before moving on, it's worth breaking down the command line arguments and options for `mina-test-executive`.

-- `cloud` : the first argument specifies if you'd like to run the testnet in the cloud (ie GCP) or locally in virtual machines.  only the `cloud` option works at the moment, the local implementation has yet to be implemented
-- `$TEST_NAME`: the second argument is the name of the pre-written test which you wish to run.
-	+ In the current state of development, the following pre-written tests are available on all major branches: `peers-reliability`, `chain-reliability`, `payments`, `delegation`, `archive-node`, `gossip-consis`, `medium-bootstrap`, `opt-block-prod`
-	+ The following pre-written tests are available only on versions of Lucy based off the `develop` branch: `zkapps`, `zkapps-timing`, `snarkyjs`
-	+ The following pre-written tests are available only on version of Lucy based off the `compatible` branch: `archive-node` (the test logic for the archive-node test was rolled into other tests in develop based branches)
-- `--mina-image $MINA_IMAGE`: this must be a url to a docker image which is the mina-daemon.
-This is required.
-Go to the [mina-daemon dockerhub page](https://hub.docker.com/r/minaprotocol/mina-daemon/tags) or the [mina-daemon GCR page](https://console.cloud.google.com/gcr/images/o1labs-192920/global/mina-daemon) and pick a suitable, preferably recent, image to run the tests with.
-When choosing an image, keep in mind the following tips.
-1. Usually, you should choose the most recent image from the branch one is currently working on.
-2. Generally use "-devnet" images instead of "-mainnet" images for testing, although it usually won't make a difference.
-Also, please keep in mind that changes to Lucy itself do not make it into the daemon image, ie they are compiled separately and built into separate images.
-This means that if you make changes to Lucy in a branch, the changes will not be reflected in the latest mina image off of the same branch.
-- `--archive-image $ARCHIVE_IMAGE`: this must be a url to a docker image which is the mina-archive.
-These can be found in the [mina-archive dockerhub page](https://hub.docker.com/r/minaprotocol/mina-archive/tags) or in the [mina-archive GCR page](https://console.cloud.google.com/gcr/images/o1labs-192920/global/mina-archive).
-An archive-image is required even if you're not using archive nodes, in which case any image will do.
-- `--debug`: if this flag is not present, then Lucy will automatically destroy the testnet and delete the auto generated terraform test configuration files when the test is over.
-If it is present, it will wait for your to manually prompt it before destroying the testnet.
-	+ In the event that the automatic cleanup doesn't work properly, you need to do it manually (and if you don't you'll be wasting money).
-Firstly, destroy what's on GCP with `kubectl delete namespace <namespace of test>`.
-Then, `rm -r` the local testnet directory, which is in `./automation/terraform/testnets/`
-- `mina-logproc` is simply an auxiliary program that makes the large quantity of log output from the Lucy test_executive be prettier and more human readable.
-It can also filter log lines based on the severity level, usually we filter out `Debug` and `Spam` logs (those log levels are very verbose and are intended for debugging test framework internals).
-In the idiomatic command line expression, the bit with `tee test.log` is used to store the raw output into the file `test.log` so that it can be saved and later inspected.

 #### Run Lucy in dockerized form